 A previous blog post outlines how the use of menstrual cycle euphemisms can lead to miscommunication between doctor and patient.
-An incorrect presumption that hormone-related symptoms only occur in the few days before menstruation, can also lead to the premature dismissal of the menstrual cycle as a possible cause of ill health.
+An incorrect presumption that cycle-related symptoms only occur in the few days before menstruation, can also lead to its premature dismissal as a possible trigger of symptoms.

-Patients and some doctors remain unconvinced that the menstrual cycle, or even hormonal medication, is capable of causing ill-health, particularly severe symptoms.
+Patients and some doctors remain unconvinced that the menstrual cycle, or even contraceptive medications, are capable of triggering or worsening ill-health, particularly severe symptoms.
 This is despite substantial clinical research (e.g. on depression and the contraceptive pill, migraine and the menstrual cycle, and premenstrual asthma), and literally thousands of years of documented examples e.g. starting with the Kahun Gynaecological Papyrus from 1800 BC.
-It is hard not to conclude that sexism (stemming in part from the ancient menstruation taboo) must play a role in the continued denial of the legitimacy of ‘female-prevalent’ illnesses, and their causes.
+It is hard not to conclude that sexism (stemming in part from the ancient menstruation taboo) must play a role in the continued denial of the legitimacy of ‘female-prevalent’ illnesses, and their triggering factors.

 As a result of the taboo, the menstrual cycle remains ‘matter out of place’ within clinical medicine.
-Rather than sitting under endocrinology (the study of hormonal systems), menstrual cycle-related symptoms are split into different clinical specialisms (e.g. psychiatry, neurology, gastroenterology), further undermining the legitimacy of a hormone-related diagnosis.
+Menstrual cycle-related symptoms tend to be split into different clinical specialisms (e.g. psychiatry, neurology, gastroenterology), further undermining the legitimacy of a menstrual cycle-related diagnosis.